exercism/clojure/exercises/concept/annalyns-infiltration/.docs/instructions.md

 ## 2. Check if the group can be spied upon

 Implement the `can-spy?` function that takes three boolean values, indicating if the knight, archer and the prisoner, respectively, are awake.
 The function returns `true` if the group can be spied upon, based on the state of the three characters.
-Otherwise, returns `false`:
+Otherwise, it returns `false`:

 ```clojure
 (def knight-awake? false)